Art Of Rally Accessibility Report

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

-Art Of Rally has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Art Of Rally which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.